cyclomaticlone/cats-cats-cats/README.md

 React-Query is a best-in-class library that helps us fetch data.
 It provides easy-to-use abstractions for getting the data, loading state, and any potential errors from API calls, while having a powerful, customiserable cache.
 There is also a browser Devtools extension to help with debugging as the app gets more complex.

+### Downshift

+Downshift is a headless component that gives us abstractions to build an flexible, accessible (WAI-ARIA compliant) dropdown component, while allowing us the folly customise the UI.

 ## API Routes

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/cat/random](http://localhost:3000/api/cat/random).
 This endpoint can be edited in `pages/api/cat/random.ts`.